Comprehensive Eye Exams

 Children’s Eye Exams At Our Optometry Practices

-Some experts estimate that 25% of school-aged children have vision problems as well as approximately 5% to 10% of pre-schoolers.
-According to the American Optometric Association (AOA), every child should have his or her eyes examined at 6 months of age, and again at age 3 and at the start of school.
-Every child should continue having his or her eyes examined at least every two years, with or without vision problems or risk factors for eye or vision problems.
+Some experts estimate that 25% of school-aged children have vision problems as well as approximately 5% to 10% of preschoolers.
+According to the Canadian Association of Optometrists (CAO), every child should their eyes examined at 6 – 9 months of age and again between the ages of 2 and 5.
+School aged children between the ages of 6 – 19 should then continue to have their eyes examined at every year throughout school.

 Any child who has an existing vision problem or risk factor should have his or her eyes examined more often.
 Risk factors for vision problems include: